Paralegal Job Description

 Paralegals assist Solicitors, Barristers, Legal Executives and other Lawyers with an array of legal work.

-With some Paralegals in purely support positions and others handling caseloads of their own, the responsibilities of the role can vary widely, ranging from administration and filing to taking witness statements and attending court.
+With some Paralegals in purely support positions and others handling caseloads of their own, the responsibilities of the role as denoted within a Paralegal job description can vary widely, ranging from administration and filing to taking witness statements and attending court.
 Although the Paralegal role is evolving to encompass fee earning legal work, it is important to note that these professionals are not qualified to practice every aspect of law themselves.

 Let’s take a closer look at typical Paralegal roles and responsibilities.